zycalice/notes/docs/data_structures.md

 #### Insertion sort
 Insertion sort is a sorting algorithm that treats the input as two parts, a sorted part and an unsorted part, and repeatedly inserts the next value from the unsorted part into the correct location in the sorted part.

+The index variable i denotes the starting position of the current element in the unsorted part.
+Initially, the first element (i.e., element at index 0) is assumed to be sorted, so the outer for loop initializes i to 1.
+The inner while loop inserts the current element into the sorted part by repeatedly swapping the current element with the elements in the sorted part that are larger.
+Once a smaller or equal element is found in the sorted part, the current element has been inserted in the correct location and the while loop terminates.

 ```
 for (i = 1; i < numbersSize; ++i) {
    j = i